bryanlng/weazbootgradle/README.md

 The entire build lifecycle for this project can be run in a single: ``./gradlew build`` command.

 ## Goal
-To build Angular application fully secured by [OAuth2](https://tools.ietf.org/html/rfc6749) authorization code flow, with an example OAuth2 authentication server.
-The authentication server could be used in an organization, or replaced by an existing service (Google, Facebook, Okta, etc).
+A frontend application secured by [OAuth2](https://tools.ietf.org/html/rfc6749) authorization code flow, with an example OAuth2 authentication server.
+The authentication server could be used in an organization, replaced by an existing service (Google, Facebook, Okta, etc), or extended to integrate with other OAuth2 providers.

+It should have staples such as login, logout, backend requests, etc in addition to being fully tested and easy to scale.

 ## Setup
 In your workspace directory:
 ```Shell
 git clone https://github.com/themadweaz/weazbootgradle.git